alkhe/lambdant/README.md

 ```

 ### Note
 These commands will automatically prepend an import statement for the standard library to each Lambdant source file.
-This is useful for testing and development, but suboptimal for production code.
+This is useful for testing and development, but not recommended for production code.
 To opt out, suffix the mode argument with a dash:
 ```sh
 $ lm d- file.lm # dump file.lm without implicit prelude
 $ lm c- file.lm # compile file.lm without implicit prelude